 Estimate Method / model used to make the estimate Controls used to identify estimates Whether Management have used an expert Underlying assumptions: - Assessment of degree of uncertainty - Consideration of alternative estimates Has there been a change in accounting method in year?
-Impairments - at each year-end as to whether there is any indication that an Use the external valuer (RICS qualified) from Worcestershire County Council Valuations are made in- line with the CIPFA Code of Practice guidance - reliance on expert No Non adjusting events - events after the balance sheet date - The Treasurer is notified by the Chief Accountant.
+Impairments - 1 T at each year-end as to whether there is any indication that an asset may be impaired.
+Use the external valuer (RICS qualified) from Worcestershire County Council Valuations are made in- line with the CIPFA Code of Practice guidance - reliance on expert No Non adjusting events - events after the balance sheet date • The Treasurer is notified by the Chief Accountant.
 This would be considered on individual circumstances This would be considered on individual circumstances No